adamko-dev/dokkatoo/examples/README.md

 ### Run locally

-To run locally the examples locally you must first run `./gradlew assemble` in the root Dokkatoo repository project directory.
+To run locally the examples locally you must first run `./gradlew assemble publishToTestMavenRepo` in the root Dokkatoo repository project directory.

 ### Tests